DanielFDA/sei-project-3/README.md

 What this function did was use the event to locate what field was being inputted and assign the right regex for it, it will then run the test to see if the field in line and if it was it would set the inputted values to the formstate in order to store them and update the correct state using the setStates function and passing it the name with the true' boolean.
 In case it didn't pass the regex test it would just update the setStates function to set the right state to false'.
 The conditional flow was made for specific cases where if the user wrote something and then erased it the error would persist on the screen until he fixed it, I didn't want this to happen unless the user inputted a wrong value so had to make this.

-This is how the form would look if there's any errors while inputting the data
+This is how the form would look if there's any errors while inputting the data.

 <p align="center" width="100%">
     <img width="95%" src="client/src/assets/payment-form-errors.png">
 </p>

-All the errors would be evaluated as the user inputted them in order to show everything smoothly and to avoid the user submitting the form without having valid values
+All the errors would be evaluated as the user inputted them in order to show everything smoothly and to avoid the user submitting the form without having valid values.

 ### Thoughts

 This was a really huge and complicated project, but that only made it so we all learned tons, because at this point of the course we were all pretty comfortable researching and learning as we went so we could implement what we wanted for all the features, even with this we couldn't finish all the features that we set out to do because of not having enough time, so we had to keep some of them hidden from the deployed site.

-I think everyone on team agrees that this project was a huge win and learning for us, and the fact that it ran smoothly and with very few bugs/core features missing was terrific for me
+I think everyone on team agrees that this project was a huge win and learning for us, and the fact that it ran smoothly and with very few bugs/core features missing was terrific for me.

 Have to say that I enjoyed a lot working with both Masa and Christian on this project they both had a lot of insight and inspired me to work harder and better in order to make this site the best we could.